brady-ryan/ast390_final_project/README.md

 1) Create a new symplectic integration algorithm based upon the 4th-Order Yoshida Method.
 2) Use this algorithm to plot the orbits of the exoplanets around Tau Ceti.

+This page is organized as follows:

+earth - contains initial codes that test the Yoshida method on just our home planet.

+solar_system - expand the Yoshida code to account for a multi-body system.

+euler - a program using Euler's Method of Integration instead of the Yoshida Method, mainly to compare errors between methods.